sumodha/git/README.md

-learning how to use git!!!
+learned how to use git!!!